karimsa/tnl/README.md

 your setup.
 To do this, go to the `ssl/` folder in this repo and run `./gen.sh`.
 You will need to put your server behind some domain for the code to work and for proper SSL verification (configure this as your `SERVER_HOST` above).
 It also saves you money on buying a static IP for your network since you can just change your IP on the domain.
-Make sure that the domain you choose to use is the same one that you provide to `openssl` when generating your certificate pair for the server.
 Once you have your keypair, keep it safe.
 It'll be your only means of authentication.

 Once you are satisfied with your config, run `npm install && npm start` which should install your dependencies and get the client running via pm2.
 You can confirm